for Knee Surgery

 If you have undergone an arthroscopic surgery, you may have less blood loss and your doctor or surgeon will check before you leave to make sure your bleeding at the incisions has stopped.
 If you have undergone an open knee surgery, your doctor and/or surgeon will check your incisions periodically over the next few days of your hospital-stay to ensure that your body has stopped the bleeding on its own and also make sure that your incisions are starting to heal.

-After your incisions, repaired and/or removed tissue has stopped bleeding; your knee will become tender, swollen, red and hot to the touch.
+After your incisions and repaired/removed tissue has stopped bleeding; your knee will become tender, swollen, red and hot to the touch.
 These are all symptoms of inflammation (Step 2 of the healing process).
 At this point you will be home if you have had arthroscopic surgery, or you may still be in the hospital if you have had open knee surgery.
 In order to reduce pain, swelling and inflammation your doctor will prescribe an anti-inflammatory drug to be taken during the first week or 2 after your surgery.
 Your surgeon will also recommend a cooling therapy, like R.C.C.E.
 (Rest, Cold, Compression, Elevation).
-You can use the Knee Freezie® for 15 to 20 minutes at a time, several times a day, to control your inflammation and reduce your pain.
+You can use Cold often (as prescribed), several times a day, to control your inflammation and reduce your pain.

 Rest at this point is vital to your rehabilitation plan depending on the surgery you have undergone.
 If you have had arthroscopic surgery with minimal work from your surgeon, you may be encouraged to start movement early or as soon as possible.
 Walking with the aid of crutches and a knee brace will be required in most cases after the surgery.
 If you have had an invasive open surgery, then you may be encouraged to rest longer at first before starting movement with you knee brace and crutches.